 - almost 2,000 metres in length for the permanent display

 - 10 hectares of vegetable gardens and orchards in Italy’s largest Potager

 - 11 million litres of water in the Great Pond of the Gardens, 250 metres long and 50 metres wide

 - ½ kilometre in a straight line down Via Maestra, the main street in the old town centre

-- 6,000 hectares of parkland in the Park of La Mandria
+- more than 6,500 hectares of land in the Park of La Mandria

 - 35 km of boundary walls around the Park of La Mandria

 - 30,000 square metres of floor surface in the Borgo Castello of La Mandria